Intel invested $740 million to buy 18 percent of Cloudera

-SAN FRANCISCO (Reuters) - Intel Corp’s investment in Cloudera announced last week amounts to $740 million and gives the chipmaker an 18 percent stake in the distributor of software for crunching Big Data, Cloudera said in a press release on Monday.
+SAN FRANCISCO, March 31 (Reuters) - Intel Corp’s investment in Cloudera announced last week amounts to $740 million and gives the chipmaker an 18 percent stake in the distributor of software for crunching Big Data, Cloudera said in a press release on Monday.

 The chipmaker’s investment values the startup, expected to go public later this year, at about $4.1 billion.